abdelrhman-arnos/text-summarization-tool/README.md

 # Text Summarization Tool

-This is a simple Python script that demonstrates a text summarization tool using extractive summarization with the help of the NLTK library.
+Text Summarization Tool is a Python script that utilizes extractive summarization techniques to generate concise and meaningful summaries of longer texts.
+The tool leverages the NLTK library for natural language processing and provides customizable options for adjusting the number of sentences in the summary.
+With this tool, you can quickly extract the most important information from a text and save time in comprehending lengthy documents.
+Get started with text summarization effortlessly using this easy-to-use Python script.

 ## Overview